T-Dynamos/materialyoucolor-python/README.md

 # Pillow is required to open image to array of pixels
 from PIL import Image
 # C++ QuantizeCelebi
-from materialyoucolor.quantize import QuantizeCelebi, StbLoadImage
+from materialyoucolor.quantize import QuantizeCelebi, ImageQuantizeCelebi
 # Material You's default scoring of colors
 from materialyoucolor.score.score import Score